ArneClaerhout/color_planar_graphs/README.md

 To check all graphs, we will use a planar graph generator called `plantri`.
 It can be installed from [here](https://users.cecs.anu.edu.au/~bdm/plantri/).
 The algorithm can use plantri if it is installed in the _main_ directory (_color_planar_graphs_ directory).
 So please install it there before doing anything else.

-Some parts of the program may need the use of nauty.
+Some parts of the program may need the use of `nauty`.
 This can be installed from [here](https://users.cecs.anu.edu.au/~bdm/nauty/) and should also be put in the _main_ directory.

 Afterwards, go straight to the code source directory.